websanco/liferay-learn/docs/commerce/2.x/en/promoting-products/creating-a-discount.md

 1. Click _Submit_.

-## Configure the Discount
+## Configuring a Discount

-You can specify the discount's details, such as the percentage (if using a percentage based discount), the maximum discount amount, the [discount level](./introduction-to-discounts.md#tiered-discounts), and then activate it.
+You can specify a discount's details, such as the percentage (if using a percentage based discount), the maximum discount amount, the [discount level](./introduction-to-discounts.md#tiered-discounts), and then activate it.

 In the Details section: